ashraf82de/airflow_aws_glue_plugin/README.md

+this plugin is an aws glue operator which is missing in Airflow version < 2.0

 first you have to place the content of the "plugins" folder to airflow/plugins home directory or if using AWS MWAA upload "plugins/Archive.zip" file to s3 and add it to the managed aws airflow servie when creating one.